Linfield F.C.: Big Two rivalry

-Linfield's main rivals are Glentoran from east Belfast – a rivalry which is commonly referred to as the Big Two.
-However, this term did not always refer to Linfield and Glentoran; up until 1949, the Big Two consisted of Linfield and Belfast Celtic, as they had traditionally been the two most successful clubs in Northern Irish football to that point.
-However, after Belfast Celtic withdrew from the league in 1949, Glentoran gradually established themselves as Linfield's biggest rivals.
+Linfield's main rival is Glentoran from east Belfast – a rivalry which is commonly referred to as the Big Two.
+However, this term did not always refer to Linfield and Glentoran; until 1949, the Big Two consisted of Linfield and Belfast Celtic, for they had traditionally, up to that point, been the two most successful clubs in Northern Irish football.
+However, after Belfast Celtic withdrew from the league in 1949, Glentoran gradually established itself as Linfield's biggest rival.
 The earliest recorded match between the two clubs was played on 1 October 1887 – just over a year after Linfield's formation.
 A friendly match played at King's Field, Westbourne in Ballymacarrett was won 3–1 by Linfield (then known as Linfield Athletic).
 In 1890, the two teams played each other competitively for the first time, during the inaugural Irish League season.
 Linfield won 7–0 at Musgrave Park on 18 October, and 6–0 at Ulsterville Avenue on 21 March 1891.
 The first meeting at the Oval took place on 8 October 1892, and the first meeting at Windsor Park took place 13 years later on 2 September 1905.

-During the second World War in 1941, the Oval – including most of Glentoran's assets – was severely damaged in a German aerial bombing raid on the nearby Harland & Wolff shipyard.
+During the Second World War in 1941, the Oval – including most of Glentoran's assets – was severely damaged in a German aerial bombing raid on the nearby Harland & Wolff shipyard.
 Glentoran approached Distillery F.C to play at Grosvenor Park, which they did until the Oval was rebuilt with help from other clubs.
 During this time, Glentoran considered resigning from senior football to become a junior club, but after borrowing kits from Distillery and Crusaders they continued to compete at Grosvenor until 1949.
 Out of 14 league games at Grosvenor Park however, they were only victorious over Linfield on one occasion.

 Traditionally, the two clubs play each other in the league on Boxing Day every year, with the match usually attracting the largest attendance of any league match that season.
 In 2009, the Irish Football Association initially banned the fixture from taking place on Boxing Day for two years due to crowd trouble at Windsor Park.
 However, this decision was later reversed on appeal, and the fixture returned to the calendar.
 Ultimately, however, the 2009 and 2010 fixtures did not take place in the end anyway, as they were both postponed due to bad weather.
 The fixture returned to the fixture list in 2011, with each club hosting the match in alternate years.